cstaelen/tidarr/README.md

 - Day of the month (1 - 31)
 - Month (1 - 12)
 - Day of the week (0 - 7) (Sunday is both 0 and 7)

+### Custom CSS

+You can customize Tidarr's appearance using the UI in settings dialog, or by editing the `custom.css` file.
+This file is automatically created in your config folder on first launch.

+**File location**: `/your/docker/path/to/tidarr/config/custom.css`